vistafan12/VBF-Live-SubCount/README.md

 # VBF Live Sub Counter
-## A live subcount built for VidBitFuture by @geekyweirdguy, AM, and Blake (Eighty8.)
+## A live subcount built for VidBitFuture by geekyTV, AM, and Blake.

 ### So... what does it do?
 It gives a live check on how many subscribers a user has.
 Duh.